 According to Ayurveda, there are Five Elements in the Universe.
-Those Five Great Elements are Five states of material existence: Earth (the solid state of matter), Water (the liquid state), Fire (a power that can transform solid to liquid or to gas and vice versa), Air (the gaseous state of matter, the force of movement), Ether (space, a field where everything is manifested).
+Those Five Great Elements are Five states of material existence: Earth (the solid state of matter), Water (the liquid state), Fire (a power that can transform solid to liquid or gas and vice versa), Air (the gaseous state of matter, the force of movement), Ether (space, a field where everything is manifested).
 In Ayurveda, the unique combination of those elements makes up the doshas: Vata (air+ether), Pitta (fire+water), and Kapha (water+earth).
 The doshas, these three forces, are manifested in the Body, Mind, and Emotions.
-They govern our temper, our habits, sleep tendencies, how we relate to others.
+They govern our temper, habits, sleep tendencies, and how we relate to others.
 They determine conditions of growth, aging, health, and disease.
 We all have qualities of all three doshas, though, typically, one of the doshas predominates and determines our constitution.
 Doshas create three primary individual mind-body types: Vata, Pitta, and Kapha.

 < References >